uzikilon/backbone-poller/README.md

   // `error` event is always fired even with this option on.
   continueOnError: true,

+  // A poor man's implementation of Exponential Backoff that will add 0.1% of delay for each run until
+  // hitting deay * 30.
+Good for long running jobs that you want very responsive on the beginning but want
+  // to avoid server and network load as time goes
+  // defaults to false
+  backoff: true,

   // condition for keeping polling active (when this stops being true, polling will stop)
   condition: function(model){
       return model.get('active') === true;